|Nutritional Guidelines (per serving)|

-- 3/4 cup warm water, 95 to 110 degrees F
+- 3/4 cup warm water (95 F to 110 F)

-- 2-1/4 tsp or 1 pkg.
+- 2-1/4 tsp. or 1 pkg.
 (1/4 oz.) active dry yeast

-- 1/2 cup milk, room temperature
+- 1/2 cup milk (room temperature)

-- 1 Tbsp sugar
+- 1 tbsp. sugar

-- 1 tsp salt
+- 1 tsp. salt

-- 2 Tbsp chopped, fresh parsley
+- 2 tbsp. fresh parsley (chopped)

-- 2 Tbsp soft butter
+- 2 tbsp. soft butter

-- 3 cups bread flour, about
+- 3 cups bread flour

 In large bowl, mix warm water and yeast.
 Add milk, sugar, salt, parsley, and butter.
 Stir.
 Add 2 cups bread flour and mix well.
 Add in enough bread flour to make a dough that follows the spoon around the bowl.
-Turn dough out onto lightly floured surface and knead for 10 minutes, adding more bread flour as needed until the dough is firm and smooth to the touch.
+Turn dough out onto a lightly floured surface and knead for 10 minutes, adding more bread flour as needed until the dough is firm and smooth to the touch.
 Place dough in medium greased bowl.
 Turn dough over in bowl so that the top is also lightly greased.
 Cover with clean cloth and let rise in warm, draft-free place for 1 hour.

 Punch down dough.
 Turn dough out onto lightly floured board and knead for 5 minutes or until the bubbles are out of the bread.
 Shape dough into an oval loaf, tapering the ends to a rounded point.
 Place loaf on greased baking sheet.
 Cut 3 diagonal slashes (about 1/4-inch deep) across the top of the loaf.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.